SSAI History – Birth of Seniors’ Voice

 With the introduction in 1972 of the Federal new Horizons’ Program, a new organization was formed in the province in 1977 called the Saskatchewan Association of New Horizons Projects.
 Then in 1981 the Pensioners and Senior Citizens Organizations and the Saskatchewan Association of New Horizons Projects joined forces to form a larger organization which took on the name…Saskatchewan Seniors Association Inc. (SSAI.)

 After serving as president of the former PSCO from 1977 until it was dissolved in 1981, Mr. Azevedo became the first president of the SSAI.
 He remained in that position until 1988 before voluntarily stepping down.
 At the SSAI Convention in Estevan in 1988, Eric Tuplin of Beechy was elected president.
 However, after a short term in office, he passed away very suddenly and was succeeded for the duration of the term by first vice-president Madge Phillips of Unity.
 At the 1989 convention in Prince Albert, Mrs. Phillips was elected president, she was re-elected again in 1990, and then retired from the position at the end of the term because of failing health.
 She was succeeded by Harry Giles of Saskatoon, who was elected president at the SSAI convention in Regina.
 At the Association’s convention in Humboldt in June 1992, Edwin Wright of Sturgis was elected president to succeed Mr. Giles.
 Following Mr. Edwin Wright’s terms of office, Helen McMillian became president.
 Due to health problems Harry Moore succeeded Helen.
 Harry Moore remained president until his health failed then Daryl Van Dussen became president for a short term.
 Ed Seminar finished out Van Dussens’ term and served until 1999.
 In June 1999 Grant Whitfield became president.
 He was succeeded by Fern Haight as president, from 2002 until 2008.
 The president at this time is Len Fallows.
 Sheila Righi took over from Len Fallows.
 Due to health reasons, Sheila resigned and Fern Haight stepped back into the chair as president of SSAI.
-Since 2016, Pat Trask has taken over as president of SSAI.
+From 2016 – 2019, Pat Trask was president of SSAI, followed by Dwayne Turcotte from 2019-2020 and then Mike Kaminski from 2020-May 1, 2021.

 SSAI continues to be very proactive in terms of being the Voice of Seniors in and for Saskatchewan.
 This includes meeting with the Ministers of Health and the Opposition to create awareness and raise the issues being faced by seniors in Saskatchewan.
 To this end, SSAI represents seniors on the National Pensioners’ Federation.
-President Trask is serving on the NPF Task Force, 2nd Vice President, Mike Kaminski is also 2nd Vice Nationally and also the executive liaison for the Health Committee.
-Kathy Kaminski serves on the National Resolutions committee.
 More than ever before, due to the changing demographics of rural Saskatchewan, the need for seniors to become more engaged has grown.
 Homecare, Access to medical services, transportation, home renovation programs, cost of living, prescriptions and prescription drugs . . . are just some of the sensitive areas that need to be addressed.

 Today, SSAI is comprised of 110 clubs throughout the province and a total membership of about 4,225.